 VEN, THE PERFECT TOURIST ATTRACTION

-If you want to have further ideas, you can even turn to VisitHven which is an international portal for the whole of Ven.
-VisitHven also has a mobile lap which you can download from iTunes and Google play.
+If you want to have further ideas, you can even turn to VisitHven which is a portal for the whole of Ven.

 Ven’s nature reserve

 Large parts of the coastline of Ven make up a nature reserve because of the rich variety of animal and plant species to be found here.
 Rare plants are abundant which are uncommon on the mainland.
 Even Ven’s bird fauna is very rich and swallows which nest in the naked erosion slopes are particularly characteristic of the fauna here.
 Ven’s insect fauna also contains many threatened species.

 Each year, Ven has a considerable number of visitors as well as to its nature reserves.
 This is how we want it to be, that everyone can take advantage of Ven’s beautiful and unique nature.
 Therefore, it is also important that everyone respects the rules which apply within the nature reserve.
 So that there can be no misunderstanding about the rules which apply, you will find these with a map onboard the Ventrafiken ferries, outside the terminal in Landskrona as well as you can open then as a pdf here.

 You can read more about Ven’s nature reserve and its fauna on the County Administration homepage.